Derpyho0ves/Derpyho0ves.github.io/_posts/2020-01-19-Vulnserver-Stack-Based-Buffer-Overflow.md

 ```

 After modifying the script, create netcat listener with the command **nc -lvnp 9001** and start vulnserver again and finally run the exploit.
-Everything done correctly we will get a revese shell.
+Everything done correctly we will get a reverse shell.

 ![exp20](/images/vulnserver/stack/exp20.PNG)